ged/ruby-pg/README.windows.md

-= Compiling on MS Windows
+# Compiling 'pg' on MS Windows

 In order to build this extension on MS Windows you will need a couple things.